26 April, 2026

 Meeting Bitterness

-In this passage from Buddhahood Without Meditation, Ken describes, with utter honesty, feeling crushed by the difficulties he experienced in his practice.
-Bitterness took root because he was convinced that doors were forever closed to him.
+In this passage from Buddhahood Without Meditation, Ken describes, with unflinching honesty, feeling crushed by the difficulties he experienced in his practice.
+Bitterness took root because he became convinced that doors were forever closed to him.
 His poignant insights on how to meet bitterness speak deeply to my own experience.

-Slowly, over many years, I came to understand how deeply core reactive patterns have shaped my life, influencing layer upon layer of decisions and commitments.
-At some point the consequences of those core patterns became clear: I am living the life those choices produced.
+Slowly, over many years, I came to understand how much of my life has been shaped by core reactive patterns.
+Their reach is terrifyingly pervasive, influencing layer upon layer of decisions and commitments.
+Then, at some point, the impact of those core patterns came sharply into view.
+Although I'm less reactive now than 10 or 20 years ago, I'm still living a life shaped by earlier patterns, and by choices I would not have made with hindsight.
 With that clarity came bitterness, and meeting that bitterness has proved more difficult that I ever imagined.

 Ken’s emphasis on view has been helpful.
-Firstly, that crushing bitterness has to be experienced whenever it arises, not acted out.
-If not experienced directly, it leaks out into relationships and interactions, colouring them in ways that lead away from what we intend.
+First, his reminder that bitterness has to be experienced fully whenever it arises.
+If not experienced, it leaches out into interactions and relationships, colouring them in ways that lead away from what we intend.
 Secondly, Ken highlights the importance of holding open the possibility that a difficulty is not final.
 It may feel claustrophobic and absolute, like a verdict, yet other possibilities remain.
-They may be very small, no more than a crack in the door.
-Remembering that tiny crack keeps the heart from closing completely, and an open heart makes it possible for what now seems fixed to change over time.
+They may be barely visible, no more than a crack in a door.
+But remembering that tiny crack keeps the heart from closing completely, and an open heart makes it possible for what now seems fixed to soften with time.

 From Buddhahood Without Meditation 8